oracle-devrel/technology-engineering/data-platform/exadata-cloud-at-customer/exacc-infra/single-node-vm-cluster/README.md

 Please note.
 This functionality should only be used on non-production environments, where under BYOL licensing, RAC licenses are not available.

 The lack of RAC licenses means that it is impossible to easily instantiate the DB instance on another DB Server in the Exadata Cloud@Customer infrastructure.
-This means that during maintenance, there will ALWAYS be an outage of the DB service unless there is possibility to switch the service to a DR environment.
+This means that during maintenance, there will ALWAYS be an outage of the DB service unless there is a possibility to switch the service to a DR environment.

 Single Node VM Cluster provides ZERO capability for local failover for either planned or unplanned outages.